kwinsch/historify/docs/historify.1.md

 ## TRANSACTION TYPES

-Historify uses the following transaction types to track changes:
+historify uses the following transaction types to track changes:

 - `new`: A file that appears for the first time in a category
 - `changed`: A file that has been modified (content changes)